visualize-admin/visualization-tool/README.md

 ### Automation

-There is a dedicated GitHub action that runs the API load tests against https://test.visualize.admin.ch on push to the `main` branch.
+There is a [dedicated GitHub Action](https://github.com/visualize-admin/visualization-tool/actions/workflows/manual-load-test.yml) that runs the API load tests against selected environment.
 You can investigate the results by going to Actions section in GitHub and checking the summary results.
-Results are also visible in the cloud (k6.io).
+They are also visible in the cloud (k6.io).

-It's also possible to run the load tests manually by clicking a `Run workflow` button inside any of the load test workflows (TEST, INT, PROD).

 ### Local setup